Curious-Ecosystem/Curious-Connect/README.md

 ## How Can I Contribute?

 ### Team Onboarding
-- Developers needs to onboard to opensource community for easy information flow along with admins, please join with this link  [Curious Developers Community - GSSoC ](https://chat.whatsapp.com/FR0sVnpsSvL4J4l56vLdBN)</br>
+- Developers need to onboard to the opensource community for easy information flow along with admins, please join with this link  [Curious Developers Community - GSSoC ](https://chat.whatsapp.com/FR0sVnpsSvL4J4l56vLdBN)</br>

 ### Contributing Guidelines